Byron/gitoxide/README.md

 Some CI/CD pipelines leverage repository cloning.
 Below is a copy-paste-able example to build docker images for such workflows.
 As no official image exists (at this time), an image must first be built.

+> [!NOTE]
+> The dockerfile isn't continuously tested as it costs too much time and thus might already be broken.
+> PRs are welcome.

 #### Building the most compatible base image

 ```sh